paoloromagnoli/cas-blueprint/ansible-apache/README.md

 ### Playbooks

 Ensure that you have copied your playbooks to a directory with appropriate access on the Ansible Control Machine (ACM).
-In the blueprint sample above we have created our integration using the root (not recommended) account, and our playbooks live in ``` /root/playbooks ```.

 #### A Note on Ansible Requirements